 Of course, the tax burdens for local government can vary just as much as they do among the 50 states.
-As such, we have also calculated the local government tax burden for every county in Maine—this includes every taxing jurisdiction within the geographic county borders whether it is a city, a special district, or county government itself.
+As such, we have also calculated the local government tax burden for every county in Colorado—this includes every taxing jurisdiction within the geographic county borders whether it is a city, a special district, or county government itself.

 Finally, don’t forget to watch our exclusive time-lapse video of state and local tax burdens over the last 65 years!
 See if your state has been above or below the national average?